satansdeer/satansdeer.github.com/content/legacy-posts/basic-karma-js/index.md

 _Psst, do you write Javascript that runs in browser?_ I have something for you, it's&nbsp;called&nbsp;**Karma**, you'll like it.

 When you write Javascript code, you have to test it.
-The same code might work slightly differently in different browsers, so you better test your code at least in most common of them.
+The same code works differently in different browsers, so you better test your code at least in most common of them.

 That's what **Karma** is for.